 - Seating Plans p.
 44

 - Certainty vs Severity p.
 48

 - Pastoral conversation p.
 52

 - Repair and rebuild p.
 54

-- Build a Vocal Repertoire p.
-46

-7. Scripting difficult conversations
+6. Scripting difficult conversations

 At Tetherdown we expect all staff to consistently use a script to respond to unwanted behaviours in children.
 By using a script you can start a conversation with a child in a calm and measured way, it removes any emotion from the conversation and gives the children consistency.